workadventure/workadventure/docs/maps/api-ui.md

 - text: dexcription displyed in the banner,
 - bgColor (optional): background color of your banner,
 - textColor (optional): text color into the banner,
-- closable (optional): let the possoibility for user to close the banner.
+- closable (optional): let the possoibility for the user to close the banner.
 By default is `true`,
-- timeToClose (optional): let the possibility for user to define the time to close.
+- timeToClose (optional): let the possibility for the user to define the time (in milliseconds) to close.
 If set to 0, the banner will not close automatically.
 By default is `120000`
 - link (optional): link added into the banner.
 The link has two mandatory parameter `url` and `label`:
     - url: Url link,
     - label: text dsiplayed for the banner link.